-N26 is launching its bank in the U.K.
+N26 is launching its bank in the UK

 When it comes to international payments, N26 lets you pay with your card anywhere in the world without any additional fee.
 The company uses MasterCard’s conversion rates.
 Revolut first converts the money with its forex feature and then lets you spend your money.

 There are an infinite number of forum posts about the exchange rates you’ll get.
 Sometimes Revolut is cheaper, sometimes N26 is cheaper.
 It mostly depends on the day of the week (Revolut conversion rates are more expensive on the weekend) and the currency.
-Unless you plan on spending tens of thousands of GBP during your vacation, you won’t see a huge difference on your banking statement.
+Unless you plan to spend tens of thousands of GBP during your vacation, you won’t see a huge difference on your bank statement.

 Revolut also has many more features than N26.
 You can insure your phone, buy bitcoins, buy travel insurance, create virtual cards and more.
 It’s clear that N26 and Revolut have two different styles.

 Revolut has a bigger user base than N26.
-But it’s always been a bit hard to compare them as N26 wasn’t available in the U.K. Of course, they will both say that there are tens of millions of people relying on old banks — multiple challenger banks can grow at the same time if they capture market share from those aging players.
+But it’s always been a bit hard to compare them, as N26 wasn’t available in the U.K. Of course, they will both say there are tens of millions of people relying on old banks — multiple challenger banks can grow at the same time if they capture market share from those aging players.
 Still, the battle between N26 and Revolut is on.